-Master Bathroom remodel – before
+Main Bathroom remodel – before

 It was a long and narrow master ensuite.
 (Which makes it really hard to get good photos).
 I gutted the whole thing, because I hated the row of stones set in cement with a vengeance.